 With a Yotta account, you can create savings buckets to prioritize your savings goals.
 It’s super easy to set benchmarks and track your progress.
 You can also set up recurring transfers.
 You can even lock certain buckets that you don’t want to touch.

 Yotta also offers one unique bucket that converts your money into cryptocurrency.
-When you deposit funds into your Crypto Bucket, you earn one lottery ticket per $10 rather than $25.
+When you deposit funds into your Crypto Bucket, you earn one sweepstakes ticket per $10 rather than $25.

 With Yotta’s Credit Builder tool, you can boost your credit score while earning some more tickets.
 Here’s how it works:

 First, you have to apply.
 There’s no hard credit check required.
 If you’re approved, you get $1,000 deposited into your locked Credit Builder bucket.

 Then, you pay that deposit back over 24 months ($55 per month).
 Once it’s paid off, the bucket unlocks, and you can spend the $1,000.
 Yotta reports each payment to all major credit bureaus, which should help your score.